 … anything I said that wasn’t passive would have set him off.
 But you can’t be submissive in these situations, either.

 So I just said anything that seemed to me to match his state of mind.
 I tried to phrase what I thought he was thinking.
-As best I could, I copied (i.e. Paced), his thoughts, speed, volume and tone of voice.
+As best I could, I copied his thoughts, speed, volume and tone of voice.
+In other words, I Paced him.

 Have another read of the conversation between Angry Chap and me.
 Note how my every word was an attempt to mirror his mood and thoughts.
 Note how I led him to be calmer by first matching his volume, pace and tone of voice before lowering and slowing mine.
 As good as gold, he followed my lead and calmed down.